Laptop Mag Verdict

 The Lenovo ThinkPad X1 Yoga (starting at $1,679, tested at $2,739) is a very good 2-in-1 business notebook.
 Its amazing 14-inch 2K HDR display and durable design make it look and feel great, while its stellar performance makes it a perfect tool in your quest for productivity.
 Also, Lenovo's sweetened the deal with an integrated webcam slider, for added privacy.
 Unfortunately, subpar battery life and an exorbitant price tag might give even the most eager executive a cause for pause.
-Still, this is one of the best business laptops to consider when you're shopping for a new one.
+Still, this is one of the best business laptops and best ThinkPads to consider when you're shopping for a new one.

 We tested the Lenovo ThinkPad X1 Yoga in the elegant black carbon-fiber hybrid material that feels both refined and durable.
 There's also a metallic silver model, but you're losing that sweet, sweet soft-touch finish.

 The X1 Yoga refines the tried-and-true ThinkPad aesthetic with a pair of smart, simple touches.
 The subtle X1 logo on the back is so subtle it exudes a certain cool, while the blacked-out ThinkPad logo, with a simple red dot in the 'i,' makes this machine feel modern, and not at all like a throwback.

 As I moved this convertible 2-in-1 between laptop and tablet modes, I noticed that the keys recessed into the deck of the base similar to the original ThinkPad Yoga.
 But unlike its predecessor, the transition is not at all smooth.
 In fact, the hinge feels awkward during the mode switch as if it gets slightly stuck while the keys are lowering.